enatsek/Debian-Ubuntu/apache.md

 systemctl status apache2
 ```

-The Debian package managers include a sample page for the web server.
+The Debian/Ubuntu package managers include a sample page for the web server.
 You can view it:

 ```bash
 sudo nano /var/www/html/index.html